Best Battery Maintainers: Keep Your Car Battery In Prime Condition

 The Battery Tender Management System offers bulk battery maintenance capabilities that are meant for handling several batteries at once.
 The benefit of this multi-battery approach should be noticeable to multivehicle owners or professional mechanics: You can tend to more vehicles at once.
 Within the company's battery management system, there are several models that increase the size of the bank, from 2-10 batteries at a time.

-The tender offers a lot of high-end features for its high-end price tag.
+The maintainer offers a lot of high-end features for its high-end price tag.
 For example, it does a good job of "reading" the battery to determine the right charge to avoid overcharging or damaging the battery.
-The tender is compatible with many different types of 12-volt batteries and makes a great maintaining solution for marine and RV batteries as well.
+The maintainer is compatible with many different types of 12-volt batteries and makes a great maintaining solution for marine and RV batteries as well.

-Easy operation is this tenders biggest highlight, especially for anyone who doesn't have much experience with resurrecting dead batteries.
-The tender comes simple-to-use cables that clamp on just like jumper cables.
+Easy operation is this maintainer's biggest highlight, especially for anyone who doesn't have much experience with resurrecting dead batteries.
+The maintainer comes simple-to-use cables that clamp on just like jumper cables.
 Beyond the use, the battery maintainer does a good job of keeping the heat down and charging most batteries within a 24-hour period.

 - Take some time to consider the output of a potential battery maintainer.
 Higher amounts of amps are good for fast charging but will use more energy, so low-amp outputs are good to consider for energy saving gains.

 - Safety always needs to be paramount when using any kind of charger.
-Read the instructions ahead of time to know exactly how to use the tender before connecting a battery.
+Read the instructions ahead of time to know exactly how to use the maintainer before connecting a battery.

-- Look for a tender with an automatic charging feature if you need one for battery storage.
-This feature will allow the tender to keep the battery periodically charged without requiring intervention from you.
+- Look for a maintainer with an automatic charging feature if you need one for battery storage.
+This feature will allow the maintainer to keep the battery periodically charged without requiring intervention from you.